imixs/imixs-docker/backup/README.md

 The optional environment variable  "BACKUP\_SERVICE\_NAME" can be set to name the backup directory on the backup space.
 If no service name is set, the docker container ID will be used instead.

 In case the optional environment variable "BACKUP\_SPACE\_HOST" is provided, the environment variable  "BACKUP\_ROOT\_DIR" can be set to name the backup directory on the backup space, otherwise it will be used the default "/imixs-cloud" folder.

+### Automated email after successful job execution

+The backup script supports a basic email report that can be enabled if the followings environment variables are not none:

+* EXIM\_SMARTHOST\_NAME
+* EXIM\_SMARTHOST\_FROM
+* EXIM\_SMARTHOST\_TO

+Those fields are pretty self-explanatory, in any case, you have to provide the smarthost service name (or ip) and the respective sender and recipient

 #### Create a SSH Key